joselado/pyqula/documentation/user_guide.md

-# One dimensional tight-binding chain
+# Setting up a Hamiltonian
 In this basic tutorial we will address how to compute the band structure of a one dimensional tight binding model.

 The Hamiltonian of a one dimensional tight binding chain takes the form